12smonahan/earnings-call-synthesis/README.md

 The test pins the recipients to `12smonahan@gmail.com` so you can run it as-is once your environment is configured.
 The SMTP call is monkeypatched, but attachment assertions still occur before send.

+## GitHub Actions

+Two workflows keep the pipelines runnable from GitHub:

+* `.github/workflows/earnings-call-aapl.yml` runs `scripts/send_latest_aapl.py` on a weekday cron and
+  supports manual dispatches for debugging.
+* `.github/workflows/test-upst-pipeline.yml` provides a manual "Test UPST Pipeline" button in the Actions tab.
+It installs the project, loads the same environment variables as the local test, and executes `scripts/run_upst_integration_test.py` (a tiny pytest wrapper).

+Add the required secrets (`OPENAI_API_KEY`, `RAPIDAPI_KEY`, SMTP fields, and optional overrides) in the repository settings so these workflows can authenticate.

 ## Setup

 This project uses Python 3.12 and Poetry for dependency management.